Become an Orientation Leader

 Family and Guest Orientation Leaders are students hired specifically to work with the separate programs we facilitate for family members and guests of new students.
 Student staff in this position may work with multiple colleges and will support participants in these programs in a variety of ways including, but not limited to, presenting about the student experience at OU, serving on student panels, and answering general questions about academic expectations in specific majors.
-The staff in this role may occasionally be asked to fill in for an OL working with students, but they will primarily work with family members and guests.
+The staff in this role will occasionally be asked to work with specific elements of the student program, but they will primarily work with family members and guests.
 Staff in this position will still interact with new students during elements of the program that may be combined, such as check-in, check-out, and meals.

 Student staff are expected to participate in the following: